mapbender/mapbender-documentation/en/book/directory_structure.rst

 web
 ******************************

 This directory has to be published by the webserver.
-The ALIAS has to referto this directory.
+The ALIAS has to refer to this directory.

 It controlls

 * the FrontendController (PHP-Scripts, which can be called.
-These are app.php for the productive-system and app_dev.php for the development version.
+These are **app.php** for the productive-system and **app_dev.php** for the development version.
 The development version contains the profiler for perfomancetests and more.
 * this directory contains the static resoures like css, js, favicon etc.